Reference Architecture: Zero Trust Network Access for Contractors and Temp Workers

 - Protected access to SaaS apps and VPN-less access to internal web apps via Citrix Secure Private Access

 - Adaptive authentication before being granted access to external or internal resources via Citrix Secure Private Access

 - Zero Trust access to specific resources via Citrix Secure Private Access

-- Protected access to internet traffic from the web apps, or virtual apps and desktops via Citrix Secure Internet Access and Citrix Secure Browser Service.
+- Protected access to internet traffic from the web apps, or virtual apps and desktops via Citrix Secure Internet Access and Citrix Remote Browser Isolation service.